 Crepitus knee what to do – stretching

-Stretching regularly is encouraged as it loosens up the ligaments and increases the stability of the joint.
+Stretching regularly is encouraged as it loosens up the ligaments and increases the stability of the joint visit this web-site.
 Doing leg exercises that target the quadriceps is also recommended, especially for those people who have stronger hamstrings than quadriceps.
 Doing squats helps with the problem so long as they are not too weighted.
 Gradual running should start giving some relief and you should really try not to run faster or longer than your knees can comfortably handle.
 Avoid overpronation, and running downhill on a regular basis as controlling your speed and stabilizing your descent requires too much work from the knees.
 Additionally, ensure the path you are running on is even, flat or simply regular.

 Understand the cause of Crepitus knee condition and symptoms